-I used a small bucket or food container for each of the colors.
+I was working on our cement patio, so I wasn’t worried about protecting my work surface.
+But if you are, just lay out a trash bag or small tarp and work on top of that.
+I used a small bucket or food container for each of the colors since that was the right size for my small bags.
 It’s best if the bag lies flat at the bottom of the bucket, so the dye can reach all of the cloth evenly.

 After I doused the bag with dye, I swirled it around with a plastic spoon to make sure I hadn’t missed any spots.

 I repeated the process with the other four bags.
 I used magenta, blue, and teal dyes straight for three of the bags.
 Then I mixed the magenta and blue to make purple and all three colors to make a dark blue.
 Since I mixed the colors right in with the bag, the bags ended up with a mottled color appearance.
 If I had been smart enough to mix the colors before putting the bags in, the color would have been evener.

-After letting the bags sit in the dye overnight, I rinsed the dye out of each bag and let them dry.
+After letting the bags sit in the dye overnight, I rinsed the dye out of each bag until the excess water ran clear.
+Then let them air dry.
 After the bags were dry to the touch, I cut pieces of freezer paper to fit inside each bag.
-Then I ironed the bags so the waxy side of the freezer paper attached to the inside of the bags.
+Then I ironed the bags so the waxy side of the freezer paper was attached to the inside of the bags.
 Not only does the paper make a barrier so the bleach doesn’t bleed through the whole bag, but it gives the bag some structure so it lies flat.

 For my first bleach experiment, I busted out a polka dot stencil.
 I love this stencil; it’s the same one I used for my polka dot glitter clutch.
 I laid it out on the bag and then taped it in place with painter’s tape.
 Finally, I made sure to cover the exposed bag with tape so I didn’t get bleach everywhere.